Is a Flight Reservation Enough for a Schengen Visa From India?

 This is what embassies expect: a Schengen visa flight itinerary that shows you have a planned route but haven’t yet made full payment.
 Once your visa is approved, you can then buy tickets directly from the airline or through your travel agent.

-Why You Should Avoid Fake or Unverifiable PDFs
+Why Fabricated or Unverifiable PDFs Are Unsafe

 Not all services are equal.
 Many websites pretend to create bookings but instead send out fake ticket generators that produce random PDFs.
 These documents don’t exist in any airline database, and consular officers can easily verify that.
 Submitting them can delay or even cancel your application.